Line Array vs Point Source: Which Is Better for Your Venue?

 A: Provide venue dimensions, seating layout, audience capacity, and intended event types to a reputable manufacturer or rental company.
 T.I Audio's engineering team can assist with system design and dealer support—visit https://www.ti-audio.com/.

-OEM/ODM tower array speakers Manufacturers and supplier
+Top linear array speakers Manufacturers and Suppliers

 Payment